Grand National Tournament Qualification Procedures

 5. Student eligibility.

-All student competitors of member schools who compete in an eligible event at an eligible tournament will be included in the Points Race.
+All student competitors in grades 9-12 of member schools who compete in an eligible event at an eligible tournament will be included in the Points Race.

 6. Student/team withdrawal.